KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 Freeze is extended when the Cryo or Hydro is applied to Freeze with a coexisting Hydro or Cryo aura respectively.

-More details on the Frozen aura, including duration, coexisting Cryo/Hydro, and extension may be found in the advanced guide.
+More details on the Frozen aura, including duration, coexisting Cryo/Hydro, and extension may be found in the [Evidence Vault](../../evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md).

 ## Melt and Vaporize